TEXTBOOK ADOPTION INFORMATION (More FAQ'S here!)

-The College Store no longer accepts the return (or swap) of a purchased book with a desk copy.
+The College Store no longer accepts the return (or swap) of a purchased book with a desk copy, nor do they accept the return of a book that was purchased while waiting for a desk copy to arrive.
 There are many reasons why we must establish this policy; primarily and most importantly, desk copies or instructor copies are, in many cases, different from the textbooks that students use and they cannot be sold to students, nor can they be returned to the publisher for a refund.
-Also, new or used books purchased for the current semester are only returnable for the first three days after the start of the semester.
+In addition, "borrowed" books that are returned once the desk copy arrives, come back in less than pristine condition and cannot be sold or rented as new.
+For these reasons, new or used books purchased by a faculty member or a department must adhere to the same return policy - books purchased for the current semester are only returnable for the first three days after the start of the semester.

 What is the College Store doing to offer students lower priced options to purchase or rent textbooks?

-To stay current with all the options students have these days, we have implemented 3 rental programs.
-Two options are in-store and allow a student to take a book off the shelf and pay with their financial aid (Student ID), credit card, or cash.
+To stay current with all the options students have these days, we have implemented an in-store rental program.
+The in-store rental program allows a student to either order a book online from the College Store or physically take a book off the shelf and pay with their financial aid (Student ID), credit card, or cash.
 At the end of the semester, the student only has to return the book to the Store and we do the rest of the work.
-The third option gives the student the ability to rent from a site online and have the book shipped directly to them.
-At the end of the semester, the student ships the book back, free of charge.

-For students who purchase their books from the College Store, we offer an online reservation/ordering option.
-They can go to our website and follow the link to reserve and purchase their textbooks.
-(Here is the link) www.etown.edu/programs/college-store/textbooks.aspx.
-We strongly encourage students who purchase their books to use this option, as it gives us the ability to properly manage inventory to avoid running out of a title during Book Rush.
+For students who purchase or rent their books from the College Store, we offer an online ordering option at www.etowncollegestore.com.
+We strongly encourage students who purchase or rent their books to use this option, as it gives us the ability to properly manage inventory and avoid running out of a title during Book Rush.

-Why should students buy or rent their textbooks from the Etown College Store?
+Why should students buy or rent their textbooks from the College Store?

 Because they will get the correct book for the correct course, since we receive information directly from you, the faculty.
-We offer students convenience; we are right here on campus, not in cyberland.
+We offer students convenience; we are right here on campus, not in cyberspace.
 We offer a fair return policy, as we accept textbook returns for a full refund with a receipt during the first 3 days of class, each semester.
-(10 days to return if a course is dropped).
-And we are university-owned and self-supporting, which means every purchase at the College Store helps us fund campus activities, keeping the cost of their Etown experience lower.
+(10 days to return if a course is dropped; you MUST prove you dropped the course).
+And we are college owned and operated which means every purchase at the College Store helps us fund campus activities, keeping the cost of their Etown experience lower.

 Why shouldn’t I just tell my students to get all of their textbooks “online” from Amazon, etc?